Pickup and Drop-off Locations

 - Pour your used oil into a reusable container with a tight-fitting lid.
 Put your filter in a plastic bag or sealed container.
 Well-drained motor oil containers can go in the recycling cart.

-- Take your oil and filter to a drop-off center or find out if they can be collected through your curbside recycling program (see the list below).
+- Take your oil and filter to a drop-off center or find out if they can be collected through your curbside recycling program.